AlexanderLutsenko/nobuco/README.md

 ## Essentials

-Suppose we want to convert a pytorch module similar to this one:
+Suppose we want to convert a Pytorch module similar to this one:

 ````python
 class MyModule(nn.Module):